dstrueber/multicda/README.md

  * **binary** specifies whether a conflict exists or not
  * **coarse-grained** identifies for a  given pair of rules all *minimal conflict reasons*, that is, problematic deletion components that lead to a conflict,
- * **fine-grained** identifies one representative example, called *initial conflict reason*, of each possible conflict.
-Initial conflict reasons correspond to *initial conflicts*, a distinguished subset of the set of critical pairs (which retains the completeness and local-confluence properties initially provided by critical pairs).
+ * **fine-grained** identifies one representative example, called *conflict reason*, of each possible conflict.
+The computed conflict reasons correspond to *initial conflicts*, a distinguished subset of the set of critical pairs (which retains the completeness and local-confluence properties initially provided by critical pairs).

 Per default, the analysis is performed on all three granularity levels: